CUBoulder-2019Sp-IML4HCI/Final-Magic-Elevator-Funck-Polson/final_report.md

 _Harry Potter and the Deathly Hallows Part 1 (Warner Bros.)_

 ## The Idea
-Elevators are both a curse and a savior.
-They enable heavy equipment to be transported across levels and they are often the only means to enable people with mobility impairments to move up and down in a building.
-However, waiting for them in an awkward silence is anything but exciting.
+Elevators are both a blessing and a curse.
+They enable heavy equipment to be transported across levels and they are often the only means to enable people with mobility impairments to move up and down in a building, but waiting for them in an awkward silence is anything but exciting.
 The magic elevator solves this problem: riders become magicians, summoning their elevator through magic spells.
 Only a correctly executed spell calls the elevator!

 ## Mission Statement